 Coffee With Collagen

 As much as I love (and sell) collagen , it is pure protein, and protein tends to activate mTOR and inhibit autophagy.
 This means that collagen in your coffee during a fast is probably fine for fat-burning (and may suppress appetite, helping you fast for longer) but will reduce the benefits of autophagy.

 How to Order Coffee At a Coffee Shop While Fasting

 Order black coffee: drip, pour-overs, espressos, Americanos.
 That’s the most surefire way to maintain the fast.

-Ask for heavy cream, don’t use the “cream.”
+Don’t use the “cream.”
+Ask for heavy cream.
 The “cream” coffee shops tend to set out for customer use is actually half-and-half: half milk, half cream.
 That gives it a significant protein and carb load that will inhibit the effects of the fast.
 Instead, if you absolutely need something to add to your coffee, ask the staff for heavy cream.